Convenience Leadership Programme

 How to apply

 We aim for a cohort of like-minded individuals with expertise and interest in convenience retailing.
 Some heterogeneity of backgrounds in the group will make the learning journey more valuable, too much can potentially be a hurdle.
-Therefore, to give you an excellent experience we would like to learn about your background and motivations.

 Terms and conditions